How To Calculate

 Rosemary Njeri

-ERA is short for earned run average.
+In this article, we will define and discuss how to calculate ERA which is short for earned run average.

 ERA is a baseball statistic represents the amount of earned runs, on average, that a pitcher allows for every nine innings he or she pitches.